 A Review of J.M.
 Monaco’s “How We Remember”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 CONTENT WARNING: discussions of sexual assault, cancer, death by suicide, and drug/alcohol abuse.
-As a passionate researcher in memory studies I am always drawn to books, both fiction and nonfiction, that draw … Continue reading
+As a passionate researcher in memory studies I am always drawn to books, both fiction and nonfiction, that draw on and play with the way we remember collectively and individually.
+J.M.
+Monaco’s novel is an exquisitely painful exploration of collective remembering within … Continue reading

 “The Drum that Beats Within Us”: a review of Mike Bond’s eco-critical poetry collection